13+ Photoshop, Illustrator, & InDesign Resume Templates

 Creative and Soft Skills:

-Pro Tip: When listing the skills on your 3D artist resume remember about the essentials.
+One last thing: when listing the skills on your 3D artist resume remember about the essentials.
 2D is where it all starts and sometimes ends so highlight your 2D skills: sketching, compositing, 2D rendering.

 All the resume sections covered above?